 The Sully Pavillon:

 As for President François Mitterand, he left his mark with his “Grand Louvre”.
 The pharaonic project had to be completed in time for the bicentennial celebration of the French Revolution in 1989.
-This comprised of major renovation works (clearing the façade, transforming the interior, and the construction of underground hallways and a commercial centre).
+This comprised major renovation works (clearing the façade, transforming the interior, and constructing underground hallways and a commercial centre).
 Not forgetting moving the Finance Ministry to a new modern building in Bercy.
-Finally the “Grand Louvre” included the construction of a new landmark along the Historical Axis: the celebrated Glass Pyramid.
+Finally, the “Grand Louvre” included the construction of a new landmark along the Historical Axis: the celebrated Glass Pyramid.

 Today the Louvre Museum welcome 30,000 visitors each day.
 The museum displays more than 35,000 masterpieces and artefacts across 400 rooms.

 The Glass Pyramid of the Louvre